 Transparency of Information and Coordination in Economies with Investment Complementarities

-How do public and private information affect equilibrium allocations and social welfare in economies with investment complementarities?
-And what is the optimal transparency in the information conveyed, for example, by economic statistics, policy announcements, or news in the media?
-We first consider an environment where the complementarities are weak so that the equilibrium is unique no matter the structure of information.
-An increase in the precision of public information may have the perverse effect of increasing aggregate volatility.
-Nevertheless, as long as there is no value to lotteries, welfare unambiguously increases with an increase in either the relative or the absolute precision of public information.
-Hence, full transparency is optimal.
+How does public and private information affect equilibrium and welfare in an economy with investment complementarities?
+And what is the optimal transparency in the information disseminated by economic data or policy announcements?
+When complementarities are weak so that the equilibrium is always unique, an increase in the precision of public information increases the sensitivity of aggregate economic activity with respect to common noise in market expectations and may thus increase aggregate volatility, whereas more precise private information reduces volatility.
+Nevertheless, welfare increases with the relative precision of public information.
 This is because more transparency facilitates more effective coordination, which is valuable from a social perspective.
-On the other hand, when complementarities are strong enough that multiple equilibria are possible, more transparency permits the market to coordinate more effectively on either the bad or the good equilibrium.
-In this case, constructive ambiguity becomes optimal if there is a high risk that more transparency will lead to coordination failures.
+On the other hand, when complementarities are strong enough that multiple equilibria are possible, more transparency permits the market to coordinate more effectively on either the "bad" or the "good" equilibrium.
+In this case, the social value of public information depends on the particular equilibrium selected.

 Suggested Citation: Suggested Citation